 Causes of Leg and Foot Pain

 Controlling things such as poor circulation in your lower extremities can help reduce the amount of pain you feel in your feet and legs during your pregnancy.

-Unfortunately, working is a necessity for most moms right up until the baby is born.
-This means long hours on your feet and long hours of pain.
+Unfortunately, working is a necessity for most moms, sometimes right up until the baby is born.
+This can mean long hours on your feet and hours of pain.

 - Not enough rest

 - Poor circulation (regular exercise can be somewhat helpful in alleviating this problem)

 - Pregnancy-related weight gain, which puts additional stress on leg muscles and bones

 - Swollen feet and ankles

 Weight gain during pregnancy is not only unavoidable, but also necessary for the health of mother and baby alike.
 Unfortunately, it is also one of the primary causes of pregnancy-related foot pain.